Johannes-Sahlmann/pystrometry/README.md

 # pystrometry  -  Support for high-precision astrometry timeseries analysis

-This code collection evolved over the last 10+ years and does therefore not always conform with coding standards and best practices.
-It provides several basic functionalities but is still under active development.
+This code collection evolved over the last 10+ years and does therefore not always conform with coding standards and best practices, but it is installable via PyPI: `pip install pystrometry`.

+pystrometry already provides a variety of functionalities but is still under active development.